-The implementation of Lean by OLITREM may serve as an example for others that are looking to face the same challenge, of any business sector, size or market in which they operate.
-To academics researching the implementation of Lean in SME's, this research proves it is possible to implement certain techniques despite the tough barriers SME's need to overcome.
+The implementation of Lean by FROSKY may serve as an example for others that are looking to face the same challenge, of any business sector, size or market in which they operate.
+To academics researching the implementation of Lean in SME's, this paper proves it is possible to implement certain techniques despite the tough barriers SME's need to overcome.
 One important contribution regards the closing of a gap.
 Indeed, SME's can implement successfully Lean, overcoming some obstacles, oppositely to evidence found in some literature (Bhamu and Sangwan, 2014; Hu et al., 2015).

-Another important contribution regards the fact that SME's can implement Lean after a direct approach based on accurate practices on quality management (5S, Kanban, 'Don't Get it Wrong').
-Both Kanban and 5S were implemented with the help of the consulting company, however OLITREM was receptive to these tools.
-Later, 'Don't Get it Wrong' was formally identified as a Lean practice.
-These conclusions are very important for academics and for practitioners, particularly in manufacturing organizations.
+Another important contribution regards the fact that SME's can implement Lean after a direct approach based on accurate practices on quality management (5S, Kanban, 'Don't Get it Wrong'), later formally identified as Lean practices.